wendlerc/llm_labels/README.md

 ## CIFAR100 label embeddings

-Looking at the class label embeddings using openai's `'text-similarity-babbage-001'` model it seems like the GPT3 embeddings contain information relevant to the task.
+Looking at the class label embeddings using OPENAI's `'text-similarity-davinci-001'` model it seems like the GPT3 embeddings contain information relevant to the task.
 Semantic similarity between class labels seems to be captured by their embeddings reasonably well.
 This can be seen both from the crosscorrelation matrix of the class label embeddings: